Last updated on the 30th of July, 2019

 And while I love Java, this love does not extend to frameworks such as JSF and certainly not to antiquated technologies such as JSP.

 What I do besides coding

-I write fantasy books, enjoy an occassional glass of Scotch, read a lot of books, play complicated and/or time-consuming video games (Crusader Kings 2, Dwarf Fortress, Factorio, Kerbal Space Program, Minecraft, Stardew Valley), go on a hike, and, most importantly, spend time with my family.
+I write fantasy books, enjoy an occassional glass of Scotch, bake bread, read a lot of books, play complicated and/or time-consuming video games (Crusader Kings 2, Dwarf Fortress, Factorio, Kerbal Space Program, Minecraft, Stardew Valley), go on a hike, and, most importantly, spend time with my family.